JorchRL/Birb-Engine-Desktop3D-with-Deno/README.md

 # Birb Engine - 3D with Three.js, Deno and Webview on Desktop

 This is a project for making a game engine!
 Intended to be customizable and about as flexible as developing for the web!

 It is a Deno app that renders a (webkit) webview on desktop.
 Along with a page running Three.js, plus some extra tools i'm building for making games!

 In contrast to electron, it will not bundle a browser.
 Instead it uses the webkit engine you proably already have.
 Thanks to the awesome [Webview library](https://github.com/webview/webview), and its [deno bindings](https://deno.land/x/webview@0.7.0-pre.1)!

 This is a very early project.
 Mostly just a toy, and it is not really good for any serious application yet.
 But you can already use it if you want!

 > ⚠️ Please note that I cannot guarantee that it will work.
 It is a VERY early project!
+> I am not yet at version 0.1.0.
+So expect breaking changes at any time!

 ## Name & Identity